prog4biol/pfb2019/pfb.md

 ### Scope

 Almost all python variables are global.
 This means they are available everywhere in your code.
-The most important exception is variables thare are defined in functions which only exist inside their function.
-This is called 'local'.
 Remember that python blocks are defined as code at the same level of indentation.

 ```python
 #!/usr/bin/env python3